List of non-video game media featuring Mario: Television

 Saturday Supercade is an animated television series produced for Saturday mornings by Ruby-Spears Productions.
 It ran for two seasons on CBS, beginning in 1983.
 Each episode comprised several shorter segments featuring video game characters from the Golden Age of Arcade Games.
 Donkey Kong, Mario and Pauline (from the Donkey Kong arcade game) were featured in the show.

 The Super Mario Bros.
 Super Show! is the first American TV series based on the Mario NES games.
 It was broadcast in syndication from September 4 to December 1, 1989.
 Based on Super Mario Bros. and Super Mario Bros.
 2. The show was produced by DIC Entertainment and was distributed for syndicated television by Viacom Enterprises (full rights have since reverted to DiC through Nintendo).

 King Koopa's Kool Kartoons is a live action children's television show broadcast in Southern California during the holiday season of 1989/1990.
 The show starred King Koopa (also known as Bowser), the main antagonist of the Mario series.
 The 30-minute program was originally broadcast during the after-school afternoon time-slots on Los Angeles-based KTTV Fox 11.

 The Adventures of Super Mario Bros.
 3 is the second TV series based on the Mario NES games.
 It aired on NBC from September 8 to December 1, 1990.
 Based on the Super Mario Bros.
 3 video game, the cartoon shows Mario, Luigi, Princess Toadstool and Toad fighting against Bowser and his Koopalings, who went by different names on the show.
-Like the previous Mario cartoon series, the animation was done by Sei Young Animation Co.
-Ltd, however this show was co-produced by Reteitalia S.P.A., hence the slight differences in character design.
 It was part of a 1 hour block with Captain N's second season, structured such that 2 episodes of Mario 3 would bookend the longer Captain N episode that made the "meat" of the sandwich.